Morwenn/poplar-heap/README.md

 ```

 The implementation of insertion sort is omitted here because it's irrelevant for the explanation, but you can still
-find it in the source code in the repository.
+find it in the source code of this repository.
 With such an algorithm, `make_heap` becomes an algorithm which iterates
 through the poplars to build them directly:

 ```cpp